RobotsAndPencils/buford/README.md

 id, err := service.PushBytes(deviceToken, nil, b)
 ```

-Whether you use Push or PushBytes the underlying HTTP/2 connection to APNS will be reused.
+Whether you use Push or PushBytes, the underlying HTTP/2 connection to APNS will be reused.

 ### Website Push